pierpy/DeepIcaClassification/README.md

                   output: input_name --> string indicating the filename for the classification() function; eeg        --> struct as input struct with new formatted variables.

-then you can perform the classification of the ICA components with the following function
+then you can perform the classification of the ICA components with the following function:

 - [ probabilities ] = classification( input_name ) --> this function performs the CNN classification of the ICA components,                                                          takes as input the filename previously obtained by the function "[input_name, eeg] =formatdata( eeg )".

                   input: input_name --> string corresponding to the filename previously obtained by the function "[input_name, eeg] = formatdata( eeg )";
                   output: probabilities --> matrix [number of components x 2] with the probabilities for each IC of being                                             BRAIN ( firs column ) or ARTIFACT ( second column )